Tonnato (The Bear): Critical reviews

-Vulture awarded the episode four out of five stars, with Marah Eakin commenting, "...it’s pretty sweet that the Food & Wine nod went to Marcus, right?
+Vulture awarded the episode four out of five stars, with Marah Eakin commenting, "...it's pretty sweet that the Food & Wine nod went to Marcus, right?
 He's had an awful year and the work he's done has seemed visionary.
 We've heard an awful lot about Syd's scallop dish this season, but everything that Marcus put out has felt beyond creative.
 Not bad for a kid who started at McDonald's."
-The Decider recapper came into the episode with low expectations but found warm spots such as when "Cicero tells [Sydney] how much of a pleasure it's been to watch her growth and apologizes again for his 'fuckhead nephew'...Then they hug it out," while being alienated by Chester's (Carmen Christopher) energy in "disturbing and demeaning moments" where he "becomes a bumbling, awkward, sweaty mess" over Luca (Will Poulter) and Marcus' friendship, "Okay, okay—take it easy, Chester.
+The Decider recapper came into the episode with low expectations but found warm spots such as when "Cicero tells [Sydney] how much of a pleasure it's been to watch her growth and apologizes again for his 'fuckhead nephew' ...
+Then they hug it out," while being alienated by Chester's (Carmen Christopher) energy in "disturbing and demeaning moments" where he "becomes a bumbling, awkward, sweaty mess" over Luca (Will Poulter) and Marcus' friendship, "Okay, okay—take it easy, Chester.
 Christ."

-The New York Times described the key scene between White and Curtis as "...riveting...rooted in what The Bear does well, dramatizing how difficult and messy it can be when people try to put their most complicated feelings into words.
+The New York Times described the key scene between White and Curtis as "... riveting ... rooted in what The Bear does well, dramatizing how difficult and messy it can be when people try to put their most complicated feelings into words.
 The conversation doesn't end with everything hunky dory, nor does it end with Carmy storming out and saying, 'Too little, too late.'
-Instead he thanks Donna, [and cooks for her]...It's progress.
+Instead he thanks Donna, [and cooks for her] ...
+It's progress.

+Tara Ariano of Cracked wrote that "Even if [Rob Reiner's] Albert had been a total dud in all his other scenes—and he's not—it would still be worth creating the character for the moment he meets Computer in the season's penultimate episode."